kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### Namespaces
 The `Namespaces` field replaces `NamespaceSelector` in NetworkPolicyPeer, as means to specify the Namespaces of ingress/egress peers for cluster-scoped policies.
+The scope of the Namespaces to be selected is specified by the matching strategy chosen.
-For selecting Pods from specific Namespaces, the `Selector` field under `Namespaces` works exactly as `NamespaceSelector`.
-The `Self` field is added to satisfy the specific needs for cluster-scoped policies:
+For selecting Pods from specific Namespaces, the `Selector` scope works exactly as `NamespaceSelector`.
+The `Self` scope is added to satisfy the specific needs for cluster-scoped policies:

-__Self:__ An optional field, which evaluates to false by default.
+__Self:__
-When `self: true` is set, no selectors can be present concurrently.
-This is a special keyword to indicate that the rule only applies to the Namespace for which the ingress/egress rule is currently being evaluated upon.
-Since the Pods selected by the ClusterNetworkPolicy appliedTo could be from multiple Namespaces, the scope of ingress/egress rules whose `namespace.self=true` will be the Pod's own Namespace for each selected Pod.
+This is a special strategy to indicate that the rule only applies to the Namespace for which the ingress/egress rule is currently being evaluated upon.
+Since the Pods selected by the ClusterNetworkPolicy appliedTo could be from multiple Namespaces, the scope of ingress/egress rules whose `namespace.scope=self` will be the Pod's own Namespace for each selected Pod.
 Consider the following example: